splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/_index.md

 ---

 The goal of this workshop is to introduce the features of Splunk's Opentelemetry Java Auto instrumentation.
-First we create the workshop scenario, by installing a simple Java microservices application in Kubernetes.
+First, we create the workshop scenario, by installing a simple Java microservices application in Kubernetes.
-We then walk through the basic steps to set up the OpenTelemetry Collector in Kubernetes, and enable auto-instrumentation on the existing Java application running in Kubernetes.
-This  will start sending Opentelemetry signals to **Splunk Observability Cloud** platform and enable the following components:
+We then walk through the basic steps to set up the OpenTelemetry Collector in Kubernetes and enable auto-instrumentation on the existing Java application running in Kubernetes.
+This  will start sending Opentelemetry signals to the **Splunk Observability Cloud** platform and enable the following components:

 * Splunk Infrastructure Monitoring (IM)
 * Splunk Auto Instrumentation for Java (APM)